fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

   9. Now you need to install the required python packages for DIRAC to be able to run.
 There are two ways of doing that:

     9.1.
-If you want to use your own python (you can use versions 2.6 or 2.7, but it is highly suggested to use python 2.7) you can install all the required packages by hand.
-First, you'll need to install few packages for your distribution, e.g. you will need gcc, python-devel, openssl-devel, mysql, mysql-devel, python-pip.
+If you want to use your own python (which has to be python 2.7) you can install all the required packages by hand.
+First, you'll need to install few packages for your distribution, e.g. you will need gcc, python-devel (python all-dev), openssl-devel (libssl-dev), mysql-client, mysql-devel, libmysqlclient-dev, python-pip.
 In case you use ubuntu, you may find some issues due recent changes in SSL.
     This `link <http://www.techstacks.com/howto/enable-sslv2-and-tlsv12-in-openssl-101c-on-ubuntu-1304.html>`_ may help you.